 Unfortunately this comes with a number of difficulties.
 Address Sanitizer needs a lot of virtual memory and by default afl will limit the amount of memory a fuzzed software gets.
 The easiest way around this is to just disable the memory limit (-m none).
 However be warned: Your fuzzed software may actually try to really allocate and use a lot of memory due to your fuzzed samples.
 This may lead to random crashes in your system.
 You shouldn't do any important work while doing so.

-To enable the use of Address Sanitizer you need to set the environment variable AFL_USE_ASAN to 1 during compilation.
-You should also set AFL_HARDEN to 1 which will enable additional compile time hardening features:
+To enable the use of Address Sanitizer you need to set the environment variable AFL_USE_ASAN to 1 during compilation:

 Fuzzing itself is the same as above.
 Please note that using Address Sanitizer will give you fuzzing samples that often won't crash the vanilla application.
 To help upstream developers it's wise to include the address sanitizer crash dump to help them in their analysis.